BibhuLamichhane/Augmented-Reality-Notebook/README.md

 - Then I trained the keras retinanet model to find fingertips in an image of a hand. <br>
 - Then the code checks if the user is showing only an index finger.
 - Then the coordinate of the index finger in each frame is stored.
-- Then all of the coordinates coordinates are connected.
+- Then all of the coordinates are connected.

 # To draw